-Activities of the Committee 2017
+Activities of the Committee 2018

-In 2017 the Remuneration Committee met 8 times.
-The meetings had an average duration of about one hour.
-From January 2018 to March 2018, 3 meetings of the Committee have been held and for 2018 it is expected that the Committee will meet 7 times.
+In 2018 the Remuneration Committee met 8 times.
+The meetings had an average duration of about one and an half hour.
+From January 2019 to March 4th 2019, 3 meetings of the Committee have been held and for 2019 it is expected that the Committee will meet 9 times in total.
 Each meeting of the Remuneration Committee is placed on record by the Secretary designated by Committee itself.

-During 2017 the key activities of the Remuneration Committee included:
+During 2018 the key activities of the Remuneration Committee included: